sh3lk/mx/website/blog/testing.md

 }
 ```

-Service Weaver takes fuzz testing to the next level and allows you to apply
+MX takes fuzz testing to the next level and allows you to apply
 randomized property-based testing to *entire applications* by checking that
 properties of an application always hold, even when we run random operations on
 random inputs in the face of random failures and random interleavings.
 For